 Themes are a wonderful way to design your nursery for both fun and soothing aesthetics.
 Many parents today are favoring nature themes over cartoons or castles.
 You can paint a simplistic misty mountain range on one wall of a blue nursery or paint trees reaching up the walls of a forest themed nursery.
 Some parents pick a delightful neutral theme like air balloons in the clouds or fish underwater to pull the room design together.

 Geometric or a single repeated shape are also all the rage.
-A bubble-swirl of circles around the nursery and a concentric circle theme can make a gender-neutral nursery into a stylish playroom.
+A bubble-swirl of circles around the nursery and a concentric circle theme can make a stylish playroom.
 While a theme of triangles and arrows can add new, fun lines and a maze-style theme for a toddler who loves puzzles.

 A single feature wall is the hallmark of modern nursery design, whether you paint mountains, shapes, or an aquarium wall of fish.
 If you are not a mural artist, you can find wonderful wall-sized decals or stencils to make your design just right.